 Long-term care hospital services

-Medicare Part A (Hospital Insurance) covers care in a long-term care hospital.
+Medicare Part A (Hospital Insurance) covers care in a long-term hospital

 Long-term care hospitals typically provide care to patients with more than one serious medical condition.
 The patients may improve with time and care, and eventually return home.
 Long-term care hospitals may offer services like: